-We’re big advocates of VR for learning here at Filament Games.
+By now, it’s no secret that we’re big advocates of virtual reality for learning here at Filament Games.
 We’ve spent a lot of time on our blog highlighting some of our favorite applications of the technology in both medical training and classrooms, attempting to shine a light on organizations making use of VR’s unique affordances as a teaching tool.
-Throughout 2017, a number of high-profile U.S. corporations began implementing VR modules in their employee training programs.
-Here’s a look at some of the most impressive applications of VR in corporate training we’ve seen thus far:
+In recent years, a number of high-profile U.S. corporations began implementing VR modules in their employee training programs.
+Here’s a look at some of the most impressive applications of the technology in corporate training settings we’ve seen to date:

 Los Angeles-based insurance company Farmers Insurance launched a new VR training initiative in 2017, giving new claims adjusters the opportunity to immerse themselves in a variety of real-life work situations without stepping foot outside their office.
 In the past, the company has sent trainees to a specialized two-story training home in Los Angeles.
 However, this only allowed for employees to learn using a single floor plan and a small number of scenarios.
 The VR training simulations, on the other hand, allow for employees to practice using six unique floor plans and 500 different damage scenarios (while also saving Farmers Insurance up to $300,000 a year in travel costs).
-While the company has yet to compare the outcomes from its VR training and traditional methods side-by-side, early feedback from trainees has proven to be overwhelmingly positive.
+Created in collaboration with developer Talespin, check out the below video demo for a closer look at these training modules in action.